Poitier said one of his great regrets was that he never got to thank the waiter for his help. 'It was too late,' he recalled.

-The world lost one of its great actors when Sidney Poitier passed away last week at the age of 94.
+The world lost one of its great actors when Sidney Poitier passed away in January 2022 at the age of 94.
 Poitier was Hollywood's first Black movie star and also the first Black man to win the best actor Oscar.
-The actor, director, and civil rights icon hailed from the Bahamas and came to New York with dreams of making it as an actor but he was held back by the fact that he couldn't read.
-As an actor, there was no way he could make it without being able to read it.
+The actor, director and civil rights icon hailed from the Bahamas and came to New York with dreams of making it as an actor but he was held back by the fact that he couldn't read.
 Poitier said that it was a kind waiter who took time out of his schedule to teach him to read.
 Poitier got emotional as he recalled the incident on CBS Sunday Morning to Lesley Stahl.

 WATCH: Sidney Poitier, who passed away this weekend at age 94, chokes up as he tells Lesley Stahl about the elderly Jewish waiter who taught him to read, enabling his acting career to take off pic.twitter.com/MPkDynlFYU— Avi Mayer (@AviMayer) January 9, 2022